eduardovila98/Lambert/README.md

 # Lambert
-A simple optimiser of  two-impulse, interplanetary trajectories.
+A simple optimiser for  two-impulse, interplanetary trajectories.